amateurtechguy/AmateurWare/README.md

 ## How does it work?

-- You simply just click [here](https://amateurtechguy.itch.io/amateurware)
+ You simply just click [here](https://amateurtechguy.itch.io/amateurware), wait for the game to load and then you can play it!
-- Install the game
-- Unzip it
-- Run it!

 ## Features:

 - 2 unique minigames